-- the gross margin showed solid growth of +21.7%, higher than sales growth: this led to an accretive effect on profitability of 170 basis points driven by a favourable geographic/product mix and, in particular, by the highmargin brand Aperol: - advertising and promotional expenses increased by +22.7%, higher than sales growth of +18.6%, with a dilution effect on profitability of 50 basis points.
-The trend highlighted sustained investments behind the main brands and in particular Aperol during both the key summer season for the aperitif category and the winter season, during which the activations mainly aimed to recruit consumers were resumed; - selling, general and administrative expenses showed an increase of +11.5%.
+- the gross margin showed solid growth of +21.7%, higher than sales growth: this led to an accretive effect on profitability of 170 basis points driven by a favourable geographic/product mix and, in particular, by the high-margin brand Aperol; - advertising and promotional expenses increased by +22.7%, higher than sales growth of +18.6%,

+• selling, general and administrative expenses showed an increase of +11.5%.
 Given the lower than sales growth rate, an accretive effect of 90 basis points on profitability was generated.